The Kestrel de-financing mystery.

 First Things is published by The Institute on Religion and Public Life, an interreligious, nonpartisan research and education institute whose purpose is to advance a religiously informed public philosophy for the ordering of society.The question remains unanswered as to why the federal funding for Kestrel fell through.
 Considering the amount of tax money invested in the MRRA on the promise of federal funds this is a question that should concern the general taxpayer.
 The question in my mind is whether it fell through for the Kestrel project or fell through for MRRA, which would have a more far-reaching impact, especially if it concerns the unconventional merging of two mutually exclusive legal entities- a municipal corporation and an instrumentality of the state.
 If the loss of the federal capitalization had to do with this, it would likely apply to the other federal funding for the MRRA, which gets the bulk of its funding from the federal government.

 The CEI describes the MRRA as "a public municipal corporation established by the Maine State Legislature" .

 The University Of Maine is in the inner circle of the legislature's "targeted sector".
 If you search the term 'socialism" on the University of Maine website, you will get 129 results.

-This diagram found for the first course on the list Models of Market Socialism makes my case that the operative government of Maine is socialist.
+A diagram found for the first course on the list, Models of Market Socialism, makes my case that the operative government of Maine is socialist.
 Unfortunately, this diagram is too wide for the space but I have transposed the top layer of content so that it can be presented here.
-I think it clearly demonstrates that the The State of Maine, post disregarding Article IV, Part Third , Section 14 of the Maine State Constitution, is unquestionably a socialist government
+I think it clearly demonstrates that The State of Maine since it decided to disregard Article IV, Part Third, Section 14 of the Maine State Constitution, is unquestionably a socialist government